-Your Network Primary Care Provider is responsible for coordinating all Covered Services, obtaining Prior Authorization for those services that require it and making referrals for services to other Network Providers.
+Your network primary care provider is responsible for coordinating all covered health services, obtaining prior authorization for services that are required and making referrals for services from other network providers.

-For female Members you do not need a referral from your Network Primary Care Provider for obstetrical or gynecological treatment and may seek care directly from a provider as described in the "Women's Health Care Direct Access Providers" provision in this section.
+For female members you do not need a referral from your network primary care provider for obstetrical or gynecological treatment and may seek care directly from a provider as described in the "Women's Health Care Direct Access Providers" provision in this section.
+For all other network specialist providers, other than chiropractors, you must obtain a referral from your network primary care provider in order to be eligible for maximum benefits under this contract.
+If you have a chronic medical condition you may request a standing referral for specialist services.

-You may change your Network Primary Care Provider at any time by submitting a written request, online at our website, or by contacting our office at the number shown on your identification card.
-We can make your choice of Primary Care Provider effective on the next business day, if the selected Physician caseload permits.
+You may change your network primary care provider at any time by submitting a written request, online at our website, or by contacting our office at the number shown on your identification card.
+We can make your choice of primary care provider effective on the next business day, if the selected physician caseload permits.

-We will notify you if your Primary Care Provider leaves our Network.
-You will be provided access to the Provider and your coverage will continue under the terms of this Contract for at least sixty (60) days from that notice we will offer you a selection of new Primary Care Provider from which to choose.
+We will notify you if your primary care provider leaves our network.
+You will be provided access to the provider and your coverage will continue under the terms of this contract for at least sixty (60) days from that notice We will offer you a selection of new primary care physician from which to choose.